 - Oculus Connect 2 Conference review – Oct 2015

-- Using virtual reality to enhance communication and collaboration between staff and students – Aug 2015
+- Using AltspaceVR for collaboration in virtual reality – Aug 2015

 - Oculus Rift demo at RezBaz conference – March 2015

 - Learning Environments virtual reality research and development lab – Dec 2014

 - Creating content for virtual reality experiences – Oct 2014